 - Chart of Accounts

-Any business process transformation program must acknowledge the importance of standardized MDM, especially when evaluating and implementing a new, fully integrated ERP system which will replace standalone, point solutions.
+Any business process transformation program must acknowledge the importance of standardized MDM, especially when evaluating and implementing a new, fully integrated ERP system that will replace standalone, point solutions.
 Applying MDM practices throughout the project helps to eliminate the chance of inconsistent data, standardizing on uniform, complete and consistent data throughout the enterprise.

 Master Data Management Framework